• Home

 Conservation

 Conservation is the understanding that a quantity does not change if the arrangement changes.
-Piaget, A well known psychologist, had a theory of conservation.
-(1954) Piaget thought that 5 and 6 year old children were unable to understand that if you had two glasses with different shapes, and you poured water into one and then the other, that the same amount of water was poured into both glasses.
+Piaget, A well-known psychologist, had a theory of conservation.
+(1954) Piaget thought that 5 and 6-year-old children were unable to understand that if you had two glasses with different shapes, and you poured water into one and then the other, the same amount of water was poured into both glasses.
 He determined that kids finally were able to understand this by age 7.
-It was later found that kids cold do this much early that 7.
+It was later found that kids could do this much early than 7.
 You can read more about this here.

 This same principle applies to math.
 If kids are given a set amount of objects to count and then these objects are moved around, they should be able to tell that the quantity hasn’t changed.
 If not, students need to return to such activities as counting and using number lines and rich tasks that get them thinking about numbers.